Value-Based Goal Setting: The Values-First Framework

 - What needs to change to better align with your values?

 This approach allows for adjustments without losing sight of your core direction.
-You can track your progress using our guide on how to track progress for personal goals.
+You can track your progress using our guide on how to track progress for personal goals, and the Goals and Progress workbook Habit Tracking phase walks you through quarterly value-and-goal review.

 Frequently Asked Questions